Pilot1782/bad_copenheimer/README.md

 **3:** Optimize (implement masscan) (done)

-**4:** Use a minecraft client to send login packets to check is the server is whitelisted (Reasherching)
+**4:** Use a minecraft client to send login packets to check is the server is whitelisted (Researching)